polent/b/content/blog/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk.md

 Every summarisation step is lossy.
 What makes it dangerous is that it is not lossy at random.
 Caveats, hedges, conditions and dependencies are the first things to go, because they sit furthest from the central point of the text.
 Confidence survives compression.
 Doubt does not.

-I have watched a line go in as "integration is blocked pending a decision from legal, best case two weeks" and come out, two machine passes later, as "integration on track".
+Imagine a line going in as "integration is blocked pending a decision from legal, best case two weeks" and coming out, two machine passes later, as "integration on track".
 Nobody lied.
 Nobody even made a mistake they could point at.
 The qualifier simply did not make the cut, twice in a row, and what reached the client was not merely inaccurate.
 It was *more certain* than anything anyone in the chain actually believed.

 Underneath sits an old management failure with new tooling.
 Everyone in the chain assumed somebody earlier had checked.
 Nobody had.
 [Automation bias](/blog/TheHiddenCostOfVibeCodingAndAIAgents/) does the rest: a confident answer from a machine gets less scrutiny than a hesitant one from a person, which is precisely backwards.
 AI did not invent diffusion of responsibility.
 It just runs it at machine speed, with better typography.